dokratos/next-product-catalog/README.md

 # next-product-catalog
+This app is an exercise from </salt> PGP to learn NEXT.JS

 Product navigation application that lists, shows details and search a list of products.

 The application should support the following features: